slac-lcls/lcls2/ami/README.md

 * where should we do e.g. stripchart caching?
 * DOCSTRINGS
 * integration with EPICS
 * should we use MPI?
-YES
+NO
     - handle the case where the different clients are in inconsistent graph states
     - mpi event-builder (timeout)
 * throttling [pick-N pattern, done on a per-heartbeat basis] (e.g. for visualizing images)